 - Your house is in a zoning bylaw area that may, or may not, allow a house to be divided into separate dwelling spaces.
 Most residential zones allow for at least 1 primary dwelling and 1 accessory apartment.

-- Zoning bylaws will restrict an owner’s rights to divide the dwelling based upon a number of criteria, such as the width of your lot, number of parking spaces, available floor area and so on.
+- Zoning bylaws will restrict an owner’s rights to divide the dwelling based upon several criteria, such as the width of your lot, number of potential parking spaces, available floor area and so on.

-- This can be determined by a visit to the planning department of your municipal office and discussing the proposed project with a zoning bylaw advisor.
+- This can be determined by contacting the planning department of your municipal office and discussing the proposed project with a zoning bylaw advisor.
 The advise is dependent on where your project is located.
 The advisor will discuss bylaws constraining the location of your property.

 - You may need a legal survey (some municipalities insist upon it) of the property to determine what your lot size really is, where your building sits in relation to the lot boundaries and where could possible access to the apartment be for the tenant.

 Ontario Building Code (for houses over 5 years old)